named-data/NLSR/README.md

 NLSR is a routing protocol in NDN that populates NDN's Forwarding Information Base.
 NLSR will continue to evolve alongside the Named Data Networking [protocol](http://named-data.net/doc/ndn-tlv/).

-NLSR is an open and free software package licensed under the GPL 3.0 license and free to all Internet users and developers.
+NLSR is an open and free software package licensed under the GPL 3.0 (or later) license and free to all Internet users and developers.
 For more information about the licensing details and limitations, refer to [COPYING.md](https://github.com/named-data/NLSR/blob/master/COPYING.md).